letsencrypt/cp-cps/CP-CPS.md

 ### 4.10.1 Operational characteristics

-Revocation entries on a CRL are not removed until after the Expiry Date of the revoked Certificate.
+Revocation entries on a CRL are not removed until they have appeared in at least one CRL issued after the NotAfter date of the revoked Certificate.

 ### 4.10.2 Service availability